alvarogarcia7/blog_source/source/_posts/draft_quote-animal-laborans-and-homo-faber.md

 # The *Animal Laborans* and the *Homo Faber*

+I've found this quote very interesting from the book "The Craftsman", by Richard Sennett:

 > *Animal laborans* is, as the name implies, the human being akin to a beast of burden,
 > a drudge condemned to routine.
 Arendt enriched this image by imagining him or her absorbed
 > in a task that shuts out the world, a state well exemplified by Oppenheimer's feeling that the